- Basic JSP Tutorial

 JSP - Server Response

-When a Web server responds to a HTTP request to the browser, the response typically consists of a status line, some response headers, a blank line, and the document.
-A typical response looks like this:
+In this chapter, we will discuss the Server Response in JSP.
+When a Web server responds to a HTTP request, the response typically consists of a status line, some response headers, a blank line, and the document.
+A typical response looks like this −

 HTTP/1.1 200 OK Content-Type: text/html Header2: ... ...
 HeaderN: ...
 (Blank Line) <!doctype ...> <html> <head>...</head> <body> ... </body> </html>